darksmile/hello-mode/README.md

 # Hello world Emacs major mode

 Yes, looks very unusual.
-Just to realize how to create emacs mode and how to issue Emacs package (built-in linter is advanced and was really helpful).
+Just to realize how to create [Emacs](http://www.gnu.org/software/emacs/ "Emacs official website") mode and how to issue Emacs package (built-in linter is advanced and was really helpful).

 ## Installation